noble-assets/noble/docs/dev/issuance.md

 - **Modules**: Noble's specialized modules that handle the on-chain logic for each token type.

-All token modules ultimately interact with the Cosmos SDK `bank` module for core token functionality like transfers and balances.
+All token modules ultimately interact with the Cosmos SDK `bank` module for asset functionality like transfers and balances.

 ```mermaid